*Cue terrible ringtone circa 2006(ish).*

 Please don’t half-ass this!
 You owe it to yourself to truly own your life.
 And, if you’re compromising that which is most important to you in an effort to keep the peace, you are doing yourself (and quite possibly the world) a terrible disservice.

-If this post hit a nerve with you or inspired you to take action, please (1) comment below and share it with someone who needs to read it (we ALL know someone like this, right?!), and (2) download my simple AF 3-step process for changing your state ASAP (because setting boundaries is unpleasant).
+If this post hit a nerve with you or inspired you to take action, please (1) comment below and share it with someone who needs to read it (we ALL know someone like this, right?!), and (2) download my beautiful, brief guide (like a cheat sheet) to setting and enforcing powerful boundaries.
 I’ll probably revise this post again and again based on your comments or questions because it’s that important.